obonaventure/mmtp-book/mptcp.rst

       \draw[black,thick, ->] (\s1,\y-7) -- (\s1+4,\y-7) node [midway, align=center, fill=white] {DATA.ind(D)};
    \draw[red,thick, ->] (\s1,\y-7) -- (\c2,\y-8) node [midway, align=center, fill=white] {ACK\small{[acl=p+2]}};

 In this example, the Smartphone slowly sends data in sequence.
 The server receives the data in sequence over the two subflows and the server could simply deliver the data as soon as it arrives over each subflow.
-This is illustrated with the ``DATA.ind(\ldots)`` primitives that represent the delivery of the data to the server application.
+This is illustrated with the ``DATA.ind(...)`` primitives that represent the delivery of the data to the server application.
 However, consider now that the first packet sent on the red subflow is lost and is retransmitted together with the fourth byte as shown in :numref:`fig-mptcp-data-naive-2`.

 .. _fig-mptcp-data-naive-2: